Other language confidence: 0.6059275044930503

 Fatbox - Fault Analysis Toolbox is a python module for the extraction and analysis of faults (and fractures) in raster data.
 We often observer faults in 2-D or 3-D raster data (e.g. geological maps, numerical models or seismic volumes), yet the extraction of these structures still requires large amounts of our time.
 The aim of this module is to reduce this time by providing a set of functions, which can perform many of the steps required for the extraction and analysis of fault systems.
 The basic idea of the module is to describe fault systems as graphs (or networks) consisting of nodes and edges, which allows us to define faults as components, i.e. sets of nodes connected by edges, of a graph.
 Nodes, which are not connected through edges, thus belong to different components (faults).

-This dataset includes the results of Particle Image Velocimetry (PIV) of one experiment on subduction megathrust earthquakes (with interacting asperities) performed at the Laboratory of Experimental Tectonics (LET) Univ.
-Roma Tre in the framework of AspSync, the Marie Curie project (grant agreement 658034; https://aspsync.wordpress.com).
-Detailed descriptions of the experiments and monitoring techniques can be found in Corbi et al. (2017).
-This data set is from one experiment characterized by the presence of a 7 cm wide barrier separating two asperities with equal size, geometry and friction.
-Here we provide PIV data relative to a 16.3 min long interval during which the experiment produces 138 analog earthquakes with an average recurrence time of 7 s.
-The PIV analysis yields quantitative information about the velocity field characterizing two consecutive frames, measured in this case at the model surface.
+This data set includes the results of digital image correlation of one experiment on subduction megathrust earthquakes with interacting asperities performed at the Laboratory of Experimental Tectonics (LET) Univ.
+Roma Tre in the framework of AspSync, the Marie Curie project (grant agreement 658034) lead by F. Corbi in 2016-2017.
+Detailed descriptions of the experiments and monitoring techniques can be found in Corbi et al. (2017 and 2019) to which this data set is supplementary material.We here provide Digital Image Correlation (DIC) data relative to a 7 min long interval during which the experiment produces 40 seismic cycles with average duration of about 10.5 s (see Figure S1 in Corbi et al., 2019).
+The DIC analysis yields quantitative about the velocity field characterizing two consecutive frames, measured in this case at the model surface.
 For a detailed description of the experimental procedure, set-up and materials used, please refer to the article of Corbi et al. (2017) paragraph 2.
-This data set has been used for: a) studying velocity variations (Fig. 2 in Corbi et al., 2021) and rupture patterns (Fig. 3a, b in Corbi et al., 2021) occurring during the velocity peak of one of the two asperities (aka trigger).
+This data set has been used for: a) studying the correlation between apparent slip-deficit maps and earthquake slip pattern (see Corbi et al., 2019; paragraph 4); and b) as input for the Machine Learning investigation (see Corbi et al., 2019; paragraph 5).Further technical information about the methods, data products and matlab scripts is proviced in the data description file.
+The list of files explains the file and folder structure of the data set.